onurkaraduman/leadscore-mobile/README.md

 There is a CORS problem with backend api.
 I used google chrome extension to test the application in browser.
 You can download from the following site: [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/reviews).

+In addition, i couldn't implement angular2-jwt with backend api.
+I must have missed some configuration.

 **Technology Stack**

 * Error logging : [Sentry](https://sentry.io/).